 Views towards Bla Bheinn and Clach Glas were thankfully much better.

 Clach Glas from Garbh Bheinn (zoomed):

-After a short break at the summit we agreed that it would be worthwhile continuing the day by descending to Bealach na Beiste and then ascending the Graham, Belig.
+After a short break at the summit we agreed that it would be worthwhile continuing the day by descending to Bealach na Beiste and then ascending the Fiona, Belig.

 The initial descent from the summit involved some further easy scrambling [Grade 1 according to Skye Scrambles book] and then a long, long descent of scree.

 Looking back to the descent from summit of Garbh Bheinn from Belig:

 On reaching Bealach na Beiste we continued up yet more scree up the North-East ridge of Belig.

 As we approached the summit of Belig we were surprised to find a dry stane dyke leading towards the summit.

 Next came the best bit of the day.
 A superb view of the Cuillin ridge from Belig.